-All your options are not the same
+All your online course options are not the same

-Ten years ago online courses sucked.
+Ten years ago your online course options sucked.

 That was the consensus of the users I encountered.
 I was a UI developer, and I worked for an e-learning company at the time.
 Whenever I told someone what I did for a living the response was either oh, what's that?
 Or oh I hate online courses.